martok/syncdrive/README.md

 4. Install dependencies: `composer install --no-dev -o`
 5. Set the configuration value `site.maintenance` to `false`.
 The next time the site is visited, all required migrations will be run.

+## Administration

+Most operations are carried out via the web interface or by directly editing `data/config.user.php`.
+For some advanced operations, see [sdctl](doc/sdctl.md).